streamich/libreact/docs/NetworkSensor.md

 <NetworkStatus />
 ```

-You can overwrite the inject prop name
+You can overwrite the injected prop name

 ```js
 const NetworkStatus = withNetwork(NetworkStatusFormatter, 'network');